San Diego Outdoor Kitchen Permits (2026): Gas, Electrical, Venting & Inspections

 Hood capture & height Width exceeds grill by ~3–6″ each side; mount per mfr (~30–36″ above cook surface) Use non-combustible finishes near heat

-Side/rear clearances Per mfr—often several inches to non-combustibles Keep away from windows/doors if specified
+Side/rear clearances Per mfr, often several inches to non-combustibles Keep away from windows/doors if specified

-Island ventilation openings Provide vents — low for LP (propane), high for NG Space vent panels roughly every 4–6 ft (per mfr)
+Island ventilation openings Provide vents: low for LP (propane), high for NG Space vent panels roughly every 4–6 ft (per mfr)

 Drainage & Hardscape Coordination

 • Keep the cook zone dry: Channel drains at thresholds or island fronts to prevent sheet flow across work areas.
+This is especially important for kitchens inside enclosed outdoor rooms where glass or screen thresholds change water behavior.

 • Positive slope: Target ~1–2% away from structures; avoid back-pitch toward doors/garage.
+Same spec we use on every porcelain and paver patio.

 • Sleeves: Run spare conduits under patios for future lines (gas/data/low-voltage).
+This is Phase 1 in our build sequencing.

 Permits, HOA & Overlays